 Lifelong Learning for CAIA Members

-This year, we’ve shared nine new readings from the CAIA Charter Program.
+This year, we’ve selected eight readings from the CAIA Charter Program.

 We’ll continue to release new Follow-On Readings with future curriculum updates, so be sure to read your Member newsletters to find out about new additions to this page.